 What rootstock for an exotic fruit tree?
 One of the most successful is undoubtedly St. Julian A as it restricts the vigour and size, yet gives the tree enough strength to do what it needs to do.
 Most fruit trees and some ornamental trees are grafted onto rootstocks.
 They control the vigour and the ultimate height of a tree and allow them to grow in a smaller space than if they had retained their natural roots.
 Rootstocks can also improve disease resistance.

 Growing exotic fruit trees in pots

 Growing trees in pots gives the added flexibility of being able to rearrange the containers and move them around the garden in order to catch the maximum amount of sunshine.
 And you can take them with you if you move house.
 You can move less hardy trees, such as dwarf peaches, into a greenhouse during the winter, then bring them out on show for the summer.
 Patio trees are even perfectly happy on a balcony.

-Carry out regular pruning on your containerised trees so that the task of picking fruit is simple.
+What you will need to do, however, is to carry out regular pruning on your containerised trees so that the task of picking fruit is simple.
 You can create easy access to all sides.

 Peach tree blossom appears in March and April and is every bit as luscious as a flowering cherry tree blossom!
 Be careful, however, some flower protection from frost might be necessary in order to safeguard the fruit crop.
 It might also be necessary to do a bit of manual pollination too.
 There are few pollinating insects around in early spring, so you can transfer pollen by pushing a soft little paintbrush into the flowers and spreading the pollen from one flower to another.
-You might be lucky enough to enjoy a mild spring during which plenty of flying insects will be able to pollinate your exotic fruit trees.
-Otherwise, a manual approach with a paintbrush might be necessary.

 Taking care of your patio fruit tree